 FACTOIDS & TRIVIA

 The SB-1 was G&L's entry level bass.
 This model was introduced in late 1982 and produced through 1984.
 After 1984, it was completely redesigned as a new mid-line bass.
 As a budget model, the early SB-1 had a smaller, non-contoured slab body and no-frills electronics.
 Yet the quality of the material used and fit and finish were every bit as good as on the high priced professional models.
-The single coil pickups used on the student model basses were exclusive the SB-1, SB-2 and Lynx models and their excellent tonal range belies their budget status.
+The single coil J-style pickups were exclusive the SB-1, SB-2 and Lynx models and their excellent tonal range belies their budget status.

 G&L SB-1 BASS (March 1983)